 How to increase milk supply

 Increasing lactation is possible with the use of special pharmacological agents.
 However, it is worth using an alternative in the form of natural milk substances (i.e. galactogues) contained in the food.
-There is little medical evidence to support the idea that specific food can boost milk production, however, there are a lot of women who claims that certain foods make a world of difference!
+There is little medical evidence to support the idea that specific food can boost milk production, however, there are a lot of women who claim that certain foods make a world of difference!

 Best way to boost milk supply